Updated: Jul 9

 “I am sure my music has a taste of codfish in it.”

 Edvard Hagerup Grieg, Norwegian composer

-Shuffle chose another song, Fade into You by Mazzy Star, I started to taste.
+Shuffle chose another song, Fade into You by Mazzy Star and I started to taste a memory.
 Pancakes, bacon and maple syrup.
-I look in through the window of my parents’ home.
-Pancakes piled on a plate, steam captured by the morning light and a feeling of fullness before a bite had been taken.
+I look in through the window of my parents home.
+Piled on a plate, steam captured by the morning light and a feeling of fullness before a bite had been taken.

 A heap of yoghurt

 Where is the sports section

 Try not to spill that